|Oats photo by Matt Lavin|

 Fresh seasonal fruits – bananas, plums, tangerines, peaches, apples, pears, pomegranates, rhubarb – and/or fresh berries

 Put the grated apple and pear in a bowl and add the lemon and tangerine juice.
-Add the dried fruits and nuts and mix.
+Add the oats, dried fruits and nuts and mix.
 Gradually mix in the yoghurt.
 Cover and leave overnight.

 Add more yoghurt, juice or milk of your preference in the morning if the mixture is too thick.
 Serve it with berries or any seasonal fresh fruit (if the berries are not in season frozen ones would work as well).